8 benefits of process workflows for law firms

-With several digital touchpoints and processes, law firms spend a considerable amount of resource completing admin tasks.
-This is where workflows can help to adopt a more streamlined process that boosts client satisfaction.
+Law firms spend a considerable amount of resource completing admin tasks.
+Automated workflows can help to adopt a more streamlined operation that increases efficiency, improves employee satisfaction, and boosts client satisfaction.

 But what are workflows?
 What are their benefits?
 And what makes a good workflow?